samche42/ShiftScan/Other_docs/Windows_Installing_Python_and conda.md

 2. Click on the yellow download button to start the download.

 3. Once the installer is downloaded (probably in your Downloads folder), double-click on the file to start the installer.

-Check the box that says to add Python to your PATH and then continue through the prompts, agree to the terms and then hit the Install button.
+   a.
+Check the box that says to add Python to your PATH

+   b.
+Continue through the prompts

+   c.
+Agree to the terms

+   d.
+Click the Install button.

+   e.
 You can move the installer to the trash once the installation is complete.

-4. Open a new PowerShell window and type in ```py --version``` to confirm that Python has been installed successfully
+5. Open a new PowerShell window and type in ```python --version``` (some systems use ```py --version```) to confirm that Python has been installed successfully

 On to the next step: Installing miniconda!